FcoJesusDiaz/SegRed-Practica3/database/README.md

-Root directory for users jsons storage
+Directory for users jsons storage